34% of startups fail due to lack of product-market fit. Learn how to avoid it for only $15!

 We decided to become a transparent startup and share with our community our numbers and statistics, as well as the exact strategies we used to achieve them.
+Check out the metrics and strategies of December 2017.

 Hey, welcome to our first-month report!
 It was a crazy month.
 That's why, after beating around the bush for a few months, we decided to become a transparent startup.